Adding New Packages to Existing Script Languages

 curl -vX PUT -T "$local_container_file" "$protocol://w:$write_password@$bucketfs_host:$bucketfs_port/$bucket_name/$path_in_bucket$container_file_in_bucket

-The uploaded container must have the file extension .tar.gz, .tar.bz2, or .zip.
-Otherwise the container will not get extracted and its contents will not be available in BucketFS.
+.
+Files with other file extensions will not be extracted and the contents will not be available in BucketFS.

-When the container is uploaded to BucketFS it will be distributed and extracted to all nodes.
-After a few minutes, you can activate it and use it.
+When the SLC is uploaded to BucketFS it will be distributed and extracted to all nodes (this will typically take a few minutes).
+When the SLC has been installed on all nodes, you can activate and use it.

-To activate a new container you must edit the session parameter SCRIPT_LANGUAGES
+To activate a new SLC you must edit the session parameter SCRIPT_LANGUAGES

-parameter defines a list of aliases for script language/container combinations.
-You can change a script alias using ALTER SESSION (session-wide) and ALTER SYSTEM (system-wide) commands.
-Changing the script alias is especially useful if you have multiple language versions in parallel, or when migrating from one version to another.
+.
+This parameter defines a list of aliases for script language/container combinations.
+You can change a script alias as needed, either session-wide using ALTER SESSION or system-wide using ALTER SYSTEM.
+Changing a script alias is especially useful if you have multiple language versions in parallel, or when migrating from one version to another.

-The current session and system parameters are available in the EXA_PARAMETERS system table.
+The current session and system parameters are found in the EXA_PARAMETERS system table:

 The default values are internal macros to make the parameter compact and to dynamically use the last installed version.
 For example, the alias for bultin_java